jarun/buku/README.md

 - Refresh all bookmarks online
 - Auto DB compaction on bookmark removal
 - Delete all bookmarks from DB
+- Tab-completion scripts for Bash, Fish and Zsh
 - Show all bookmarks with empty titles or no tags (for bookkeeping)
 - Supports Unicode characters in URL
 - UTF-8 request and response, page character set detection